 ✓ Medium cube for your baby’s bathroom paraphernalia!
 Remember to pack diapers, wipes and a changing pad.

 11. Locate your baby’s bathroom

 Most large airplanes have at least one bathroom with a changing table.
 Before the plane takes off, ask the flight attendant where this bathroom is.
 If you’re seated near this bathroom, you’re in luck!
 No changing table in the bathrooms?
 We’ll still make it work.
 While you’re in the tiny bathroom, try changing the baby while you’re sitting on the toilet bowl --- with the lid closed!

 12. Pack a first aid kit for baby emergencies

 Babies are prone to developing gassy stomachs (their intestinal system is still immature).
 It’s usually the cause of intense crying or fussiness!
 Make sure you pack a DIY first aid kit with this clear bag for your baby.
-Bring along some gas relief drops like this one from Little Remedies.
-Don’t forget teething ointment and fever reducer pads --- both of which work wonders for these common baby emergencies.
+Bring along some gas relief drops, teething ointment and pain relief meds --- must haves for common baby emergencies.

 13. A little bribe never hurt anyone

 Bring treats for your surrounding airplane friends.
 You’ll feel a lot less stressed knowing you have some goodies to pass out if the baby starts having a fit.
 Some simple ideas include:

 ✓ Chocolates (because who doesn’t love a few Hershey Kisses?)